Millennials’ Financial Habits: A Breakdown Of Characteristics, Priorities And Purchase Decisions

 - Thanks to the longer time they’ve spent in the workforce, baby boomers have unsurprisingly tended to have higher household incomes, earning a median figure of $77,600 in 2017.

-- Gen Xers, though, tend to earn the most.
+- Gen Xers tend to earn the most.
 Pew Research Center said that the typical income of a household headed by a member of Generation X stood at $85,800 in 2017.

 Millennials And Debt

-One area in which millennials are struggling?
-Debt.
+One area in which millennials are struggling is with debt.
 Millennials, thanks largely to the soaring cost of a college education and an overreliance on credit cards, are burdened with more debt than Gen Xers and baby boomers were at the same age.

 Just how much does debt weigh on millennials?
 Here are some statistics:

-- As of 2019, millennials in the United States had racked up more than $1 trillion of debt, according to research from Federal Reserve Bank of New York.
+- In 2019, millennials in the United States had racked up more than $1 trillion of debt, according to research from the Federal Reserve Bank of New York.

 - This debt might be keeping many millennials from buying a home.
-According to Federal Reserve Bank of New York, the homeownership rate for young adults from the ages of 24 to 32 fell by about nine percentage points from 2005 through 2014.
+According to the Federal Reserve Bank of New York, the homeownership rate for young adults from the ages of 24 – 32 fell by about 9 percentage points from 2005 – 2014.
 In January of 2019, Federal Reserve Bank of New York released a report estimating that 20% of this dip can be blamed on student loan debt.

 - Credit card debt, too, is having a negative impact on millennials.
 According to Northwestern Mutual's 2018 Planning & Progress Study, millennials from the ages of 25 to 34 are burdened with an average of $42,000 in debt.

-- According to the same study, credit card debt made up a fourth of the average amount of debt owed by older millennials.
-Student loan debt accounted for about 16% of what older millennials owed, according to the Northwestern Mutual report.
+- According to the same study, credit card debt made up a quarter of the average amount of debt owed by older millennials.
+Student loan debt accounted for about 16% of what older millennials owed.

 They Like Smartphones